intel352/riiak/README.md

         'company' => 'Facebook'
     );

-This method returns a [RiiakObject](https://bitbucket.org/intel352/riiak/wiki/class/RiiakObject)
+This method returns a [Object](https://bitbucket.org/intel352/riiak/wiki/class/Object)

 ## Storing Objects ##
-Objects can be stored using the RiiakObject::store() method
+Objects can be stored using the \riiak\Object::store() method

     # Save the object to Riak
     $person->store();

-This method returns a [RiiakObject](https://bitbucket.org/intel352/riiak/wiki/class/RiiakObject)
+This method returns a [Object](https://bitbucket.org/intel352/riiak/wiki/class/Object)

 ## Chaining ##
-For methods like newObject(), setData() and store() which return objects of a similar class (in this case RiiakObject), chaining can be used to perform multiple operations in a single statement.
+For methods like newObject(), setData() and store() which return objects of a similar class (in this case Object), chaining can be used to perform multiple operations in a single statement.

     # Create, set, and store an object
     $data = array(